top of page

 Two stories in one

-A successful tale is actually two stories, one being the external (the plot) and the other being the internal (the real story).
+A successful tale is two stories: the external (the plot) and the internal (the real story).
 The external story is what happens.
 The internal story is what is going on inside the main character’s head.
 This is almost always an entirely different story.
 Thus, a novel is really two novels.

 What happens when there is no inner conflict?
 The story becomes a grocery list of events: